-Girls Track and Field Coach MiKala Thompkins is a strong believer in the benefits of the pool for her track and field athletes.
-"Besides using the pool for team building activities, we used it for Active Recovery the day after intense workouts on the track.
-I don't think it's a coincidence that we had the least number of injuries since I became head coach," Thompkins said.
+The Girls Track and Field team used the pool for training and team building activities last year.
+Besides team-building activities, Coach MiKala Thompkins said the team used the pool for Active Recovery the day after intense workouts on the track.
+"I don't think it's a coincidence that we had the least number of injuries since I became head coach," Thompkins said.